craigbarnes/dte/docs/dte-syntax.md

 # Other states removed
 ```

-In this example the destination state `.c-comment:c` is special syntax for
+In this example the destination state `.c-comment:c` is a special syntax
-calling a sub-syntax. `.c-comment` is name of the sub-syntax and `c` is
+for calling a sub-syntax. `.c-comment` is the name of the sub-syntax and
-the return state defined in the main syntax.
-Whole sub-syntax tree is
+`c` is the return state defined in the main syntax.
+The whole sub-syntax
-copied into the main syntax and all destination states in the sub-syntax
+tree is copied into the main syntax and all destination states in the
-whose name is `END` are replaced with `c`.
+sub-syntax whose name is `END` are replaced with `c`.

 [`dterc`]: https://craigbarnes.gitlab.io/dte/dterc.html